lvkaszus/asklvkaszus/README.md

 ## Common problems

-If you experience any problems during installation, feel free to <a href="https://github.com/lvkaszus/asklvkaszus-react/wiki/Common-problems-during-Installation">visit this Wiki page here!</a>
+If you experience any problems after installation, feel free to <a href="https://github.com/lvkaszus/asklvkaszus-react/wiki/Common-problems-after-Installation">visit this Wiki page here!</a>

 ## Wiki